 The Snapseed app is great for everyday iPhone photo enhancement, but it also has an excellent range of tools that allow you to get more creative with your editing.
-These features include black and white conversion, vintage and grunge textures, light leaks, tilt-shift effect and frames.
+These features include iPhone filters, black and white conversion, vintage and grunge textures, light leaks, tilt-shift effect and frames.
 In this article you’ll learn how to use these creative tools to take your iPhone photo editing to the next level.

 One thing I’d like to mention before we start is that using these creative filters on their own probably won’t give you the best image.
 You normally need to fine tune the exposure and color of an image too.